 For your one evening in Santiago, indulge yourself in the fabulous bars and restaurants of Lastarria district.
 We had a great meal at Casa Lastarria but whichever restaurant you choose, you must try the national drink of Chile, the mighty Pisco Sour, and taste the delicious Ceviche.
 Enjoy!

 So there you go.
-My recommendations for a short Santiago stopover.
+My recommendations for a short Santiago stopover with the best things to do in Santiago de Chile.

 How does this compare to your visit to Santiago?
 What ‘must haves’ would you add to this list?